ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Kaposi sarcoma. Use the menu to see other pages.

 Your treatment plan may include a combination of surgery, radiation therapy, and therapies using medication.
 Palliative care will also be important to help relieve symptoms and side effects.

-For most people, a diagnosis of widespread Kaposi sarcoma is very stressful and difficult.
-You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group or other peer support program.
+For many people, a diagnosis of widespread Kaposi sarcoma is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence